 How is MSK screening patients?

-We’re screening all patients for COVID-19 symptoms before they enter any MSK facility.
+We’re screening all patients for COVID-19 symptoms and recent travel before they enter any MSK facility.
 If you have cold or flu-like symptoms (fever, cough, difficulty breathing, body aches, chills, or new loss of sense of taste or smell), call your MSK doctor’s office before coming to MSK, even if you have an appointment.

 How can I protect myself from getting COVID-19?